Could a home security system be right for you?

 Protect Your Home from Crime

-According to FBI crime statistics, in 2009, $4.6 billion in personal property was lost by Americans due to home burglary.
-That amount averaged to $2,096 per offense.
+According to FBI crime statistics, in 2013, $4.5 billion in personal property was lost by Americans due to home burglary.
 In fact, just last week, a house on your block may have been burglarized.
 That's creepy.
 The family's homeowner's insurance might reimburse for some, but not all, of the loss.

 Safety and security are basic to human survival according to Dr. Abraham Maslow, well-known psychologist who popularized the Hierarchy of Needs in 1943.
 Over the years, you've scrimped and saved and have become a dollar stretcher extraordinaire.
 Good for you!
 But what's the purpose of all that frugality if you can't have some peace of mind?
 Maybe it's time to consider a home security system, burglar alarm, and/or fire alarm for your home.